 - Create a list of products and their recipes, including ingredients, processing steps, and product labels.

 FIND AN ERROR – GET A SPECIAL GIFT

 If you find an error, omission, mistake, broken link, any outdated information or an addition that we missed – simply email me at [email protected] a link to the page and any information and I’ll send you something awesome.

 RHODE ISLAND COTTAGE FOOD LAWS – Foods That Are Allowed

-If the food item(s) you wish to make aren’t on this list, you can contact (401) 222-2749 and ask if it would be allowed.
+If the food item(s) you wish to make aren’t on this list, you can contact the RIDOH Center for Food Protection at (401) 222-2749 and ask if it would be allowed.

 Real Life Cottage Food Entrepreneurs and Opportunities

 - Cakes – teacher turns kitchen into bakery

 - Kettle corn – real kettle corn vendors from home